slick/slick/CONTRIBUTING.md

     2. The ticket has been scheduled for the current milestone.
     3. The ticket is estimated by the team.
     4. The ticket have been discussed and prioritized by the team.
 3. You should always perform your work in a Git feature branch.
 The branch should be given a descriptive name that explains its intent.
-Some teams also like adding the ticket number and/or the [GitHub](http://github.com) user ID to the branch name, these details is up to each of the individual teams.
+Some teams also like adding the ticket number and/or the [GitHub](http://github.com) user ID to the branch name, these details are up to each of the individual teams.
 4. When the feature or fix is completed you should open a [Pull Request](https://help.github.com/articles/using-pull-requests) on GitHub.
 5. The Pull Request should be reviewed by other maintainers (as many as feasible/practical).
 Note that the maintainers can consist of outside contributors, both within and outside Typesafe.
 Outside contributors (for example from EPFL or independent committers) are encouraged to participate in the review process, it is not a closed process.
 6. After the review you should fix the issues as needed (pushing a new commit for new review etc.), iterating until the reviewers give their thumbs up.